leona/vast.ai-tools/analytics/README.md

 The server will host your database and Grafana dashboard.
 I recommend a $5 Ubuntu 18.04 server from Vultr.
 Use my referral link for $100 credit. https://www.vultr.com/?ref=8581277-6G
+Do not try run this on your rig, it can use up a lot of CPU and memory.

 ### 1. Dependencies & config
 ```bash